tayganr/purviewlab/modules/module01.md

     | --- | --- | --- |
     | Platform size | `4 capacity units` | Sufficient for non-production scenarios. |

     > :bulb: **Capacity Units** determine the size of the platform.
 Capacity Units are a **provisioned** set of resources that is needed to keep the Azure Purview platform up and running.
 1 Capacity Unit is able to support approximately 1 API call per second.
+    >
+    > When Azure Purview needs to run a scan, **serverless** compute resources will be engaged, this is measured in **v-Core Hours**.
+See [Azure Purview Pricing](https://azure.microsoft.com/en-us/pricing/details/azure-purview/) for more information.

     ![Configure Purview Account](../images/module01/01.04-create-configuration.png)